 About 50 academicians, researchers, practitioners and NGO professionals from India, U.S.A, Japan, Nepal, Bangladesh and Sri Lanka actively participated in the event.
-Several institutions, including universities, research institutions, civil society organizations State Disaster the Odisha and Management Authority (OSDMA) strengthen deliberated to understanding on Community Efforts in disaster risk reduction.
+Several institutions, including universities, research institutions, civil society organizations the Odisha State Disaster and Management Authority (OSDMA) deliberated strengthen to understanding on Community Efforts in disaster risk reduction.
 The event is expected to influence policy decisions and implementation of strategies for effective DRR.
 The workshop provided a platform for knowledge sharing as well as developing partnerships across institutions to strengthen research and further knowledge and practice on the theme.

-Encouraged by strong support for regional networking to focus on regional and local issues by over 20 international participants at the 2019 conference of the Global Alliance of Disaster Research Institutes (GADRI) held in DPRI, Kyoto international University, Japan, workshop participants resolved to form the South Asian Alliance Disaster Research Institutions (SAADRI) and made an announcement on the same.
+Encouraged by strong support for regional networking to focus on regional and local issues by over 20 international participants at the 2019 conference of the Global Alliance of Disaster Research Institutes (GADRI) held in DPRI, Kyoto University, Japan, international workshop participants resolved to form the South Asian Alliance of Disaster Research Institutions (SAADRI) and made an announcement on the same.